SecureStackCo/actions-code/README.md

 ## Create your SecureStack API Key as GitHub Secret

 1. Create a [SecureStack](https://app.securestack.com) account using your GitHub credentials.
 You get 20 scans for free and you don't need to add a credit card.
-2. Once you are logged in go to "Profile" in the black drawer on the left, and then -> GENERATE KEY tab.
+2. Once you are logged in go to "Settings" in the black drawer on the left, and then -> API tab.
 3. Generate an API key and copy the value.
 4. Go to Settings for your GitHub repository and click on Secrets -> Actions at the bottom left.
 5. Create a new secret named SECURESTACK_API_KEY and paste the value from step 2 into the field.